AppQuality/unguess-design-system/README.md

 The Unguess design system codifies existing UI components into a central, well-maintained repository.
 It is built to address having to paste the same components into multiple projects again and again.
 This simplifies building UI's with Storybook's design patterns.

-#### What we're doing

-- Build and maintain a design system in the open
-- Share UI components between multiple apps
-- Dogfood upcoming Storybook features
-- Welcome contributors of all levels and backgrounds

-#### What we're not doing

-- Rewrite all new components from scratch
-- Overhaul the visual design of components
-- Typescript (the consumer apps don't use it)
-- Compete with more general design systems like ANT or Material.

 ## Install

 ```bash